 1. Bell Peppers Are a Vitamin C Powerhouse

-Vitamin C serves many purposes throughout the human body and its most vital roles are related to its antioxidant capacity and nutrient synergy, according to a November 2017 article published in Nutrients.
-Clocking in at 169 percent of our daily value of C, one serving of bell pepper gets you more than your allotted amount of this fundamental vitamin.
+Vitamin C serves many purposes throughout the human body and its most vital roles are related to its antioxidant capacity and nutrient synergy, according to a November 2017 article in Nutrients.
+Clocking in at 169 percent of our DV of C, one serving of bell pepper gets you more than your allotted amount of this fundamental vitamin.